x00169673/Thesis/README.md

 This release is a Unity OpenXR VR application to support the MSc thesis of Phillip Ryan.
 It tests the user experience of VR users by capturing telemetry data and self-reported questionnaire data.

-You are welcome to participate in this study.
-All you need is a VR headset and controllers connected via cable or airlink to your PC and follow the steps below:
+You are welcome to participate in this study, all you need is a VR headset and controllers:

 **Requirements:**
 - Windows PC